-He also brings significant experience before the U.S. Supreme Court, including emergency applications, petition- and merits- stage briefing, and amicus efforts.
-Jason successfully pitched the U.S. Solicitor General's Office to join his client's side in one case and second-chaired arguments before the Court in two others.
+Jason also brings significant familiarity with all facets of practice before the U.S. Supreme Court, including emergency applications, petition- and merits- stage briefing, and amicus efforts.
+He has second-chaired two arguments before the Court and successfully persuaded the U.S. Solicitor General's Office to join his client's side in one other case before the Court.

 Prior to law school, Jason served on the staff of the U.S. House of Representatives' Committee on Ways and Means.
-Following graduation from the University of Michigan Law School, he clerked for the Honorable Allyson K. Duncan in the in the U.S. Court of Appeals for the Fourth Circuit and Judge Thomas P. Griesa in the U.S. District Court for the Southern District of New York.
+Following graduation from the University of Michigan Law School, he clerked for the Honorable Allyson K. Duncan of the U.S. Court of Appeals for the Fourth Circuit and Judge Thomas P. Griesa of the U.S. District Court for the Southern District of New York.
 Jason began his private practice as an appellate associate at Mayer Brown LLP in Washington, DC.

 - Utility Regulation/Statutory Interpretation.
 Successfully persuaded the en banc Fifth Circuit to overturn a decades-old precedent interpreting a federal statute concerning water and wastewater utility service territory.
 Green Valley Special Util.
 Dist. v.
 City of Schertz, 969 F.3d 460, 466 (5th Cir.
 2020) (en banc).

 - Appellate Procedure.
 Successfully persuaded the Supreme Court of Texas to adopt a version of federal courts’ Munsingwear vacatur, which allows for vacatur of a court of appeals’ opinion, not just its judgment, upon mootness in appropriate cases.
 Morath v.
 Lewis, 601 S.W.3d 785 (Tex.
 2020).